mukil/dmx-csv/README.md

 upload the file with the the *Import CSV* action of the *Note* topic type

-### update Note topics
+### update topics

-to update all instances of a topic type just import the changed CSV file again, but be aware of these rules:
+to update all instances of a topic type just import the modified CSV file again, but be aware of these rules:

  * existing topic is updated by a URI match